jonathan-s/argpar.se/content/2018/testing-django-admin.md

 Category: programming
 Tags: python, django, programming, django-admin
 Authors: Jonathan Sundqvist
+Metadescription: Get some handy tips for testing the django admin.
 Status: published

 It's not exactly crystal clear how to test the functionalities that you add to django admin without diving into the source code of Django.
 So here are a few tips and snippets that'll help.